Someone06/Pyexec/README.md

 If two instances of Pyexec attempt to mine the same project at the same time this will cause errors.

+## Evaluation
+The data obtained from Pyexec has been inspected using Jupiter Notebooks.
+These Notebooks are included in the repository as well.

 ## License
 This file is part of Pyexec.